rmflight/rnaseq_tutorial/README.md

 separate the two types of samples.

-**We use the scaled counts because recount has taken care of the “normalization” aspect for us**.
-We also log-transform because PCA doesn’t like the error structure in the raw data. `log1p` is used because we have zero values, so we want to actually transform using `log(value + 1)` to make it work, and this is a built-in function that makes sure 1 is added in a sane way for large and small values.
+**We use the scaled counts because recount has taken care of the “normalization” aspect for us.
+We also use the full data set with all of the genes.** We also log-transform because PCA doesn’t like the error structure in the raw data. `log1p` is used because we have zero values, so we want to actually transform using `log(value + 1)` to make it work, and this is a built-in function that makes sure 1 is added in a sane way for large and small values.

     scaled_counts = readRDS(here::here("data_files/small_lung_scaled_counts.rds"))
     kept_info = dplyr::filter(sub_info_outliers, !outlier)